UAA-Robo/UAA-Robotics-Website/README.md

 6. Check your work

 You now have a local copy of the website on your computer and you can run it by running the `app.py` run the following command to check.

 `python3 app.py`

+Note: if the webpage doesn't update with changes after refreshing the browser, you may need to set Flask to development mode by running `export FLASK_ENV=development`

 7. Contribute!